genestack/user-docs/docs-rework/overview/data-model/data-upload-and-indexing-pipeline.md

 ### One task per file

-Each data file is indexed under its **own background task**, and these tasks are what appear in the **Task Manager** in the GUI, one row per file, each with its own status.
+Each data file is indexed under its **own background task**, and these tasks are what appear in the **Task Manager** in the UI, one row per file, each with its own status.

 Indexing is visible in the web interface through the **Task Manager**, reached